google/randen/README.md

 2)  Simpira v2 [https://eprint.iacr.org/2016/122.pdf] constructs up to 1024-bit
     permutations using an improved Generalized Feistel network with 2-round AES-128 functions.
-This Feistel block shuffle achieves diffusion faster and is less vulnerable to sliced-biclique attacks than a Type-2 cyclic shuffle.
+This Feistel block shuffle achieves diffusion sooner and is less vulnerable to sliced-biclique attacks than a Type-2 cyclic shuffle.

 3)  "New criterion for diffusion property" [https://goo.gl/mLXH4f] shows that